novalagung/muslimboard/WEBSTORE.md

 ## Description

 Muslim Board is a personal dashboard for Muslims.
-This plugin is inspired by Momentum.
 Currently we support English language, Bahasa Indonesia, Russian, Arabic, Traditional Chinese, and Simplified Chinese.
+This browser extension was inspired by Momentum.

 Muslim Board provides several useful features to improve productivity, such as prayer schedule, islamic quotes, and TODO list.